Frequently Asked Questions

 No. Te Ara Tipuna is not yet built and will not be a road.
 It is not eligible for pothole repair funding.

-We do hope the trail will attract tourists, who will support local businesses and create further opportunities to start new businesses and grow local employment.
+We do hope the Ara will attract tourists, who will support local businesses and create further opportunities to start new businesses and grow local employment.
+Tourism is a benefit, but the kaupapa is about connection and identity first.

 Landowner Questions